Youth Development Volunteer

 Required Language Skills

-SiSwati is the national language in Eswatini and developing local language skills is the key to successful community integration.
-Trainees must achieve an intermediate level of fluency at the end of the 11-week Pre-Service Training (PST) in order to swear-in as a Volunteer.
-This means that individuals must actively pursue their language learning during training.
+SiSwati is the national language in Eswatini and evidence indicates that developing local language skills is key to successful community integration.
+Trainees must achieve an intermediate level of fluency at the end of the Pre-Service Training (PST) in order to swear-in as a Volunteer.
+This means that individuals must actively pursue their language learning during training and will be expected to continue language lessons throughout their term of service through individual tutoring.
 Individuals who do not successfully meet the language standard of Intermediate Low will not become Volunteers.
-Invitees will be expected to complete introductory language training modules online prior to arriving in Eswatini.
+Invitees will be expected to complete introductory language training modules online prior to arriving in Eswatini

-In Eswatini, the distance between homes in a community is often greater than 1 mile.
-All Volunteers must be willing and able to walk at least 5 miles a day in mountainous terrain to get to work and do daily errands.
-Volunteers often carry large jugs of water 1 mile in these same conditions from the community well.
+In Eswatini, the distance between homes in a community is often no greater than 1 mile.
+All Volunteers must be willing and able to walk up to 5 miles a day in some form of mountainous terrain to get to and from work and conduct errands.
+Volunteers often carry jugs of water up to 1 mile in these conditions from the community well or community water faucet/tap.

-The weather across the mountainous nation varies greatly, from very cold winters (with average temperatures as low as 20 degrees Fahrenheit) in houses with little insulation, to extremely hot summers (with temperatures as high as 100 degrees Fahrenheit).
-All applicants should be prepared to serve in either extreme and should bring appropriate clothing for both cold and warm weather.
+The weather across the mountainous nation varies, from cold winters (temperatures as low as 20 degrees Fahrenheit) in houses with little insulation, to hot summers (with temperatures as high as 100 degrees Fahrenheit).
+All applicants should be prepared to serve in either extreme and should bring appropriate clothing for both environments.

 Volunteer houses are provided by the local communities and you are expected to live at the same standard as residents in your host community.
-Volunteers should be prepared to live without electricity or running water and use a pit-toilet as that is the norm in rural communities.
+Volunteers should be prepared to live without electricity or running water and use a pit-toilet.
 Some Volunteers may live in houses with more modern conveniences, while others live in single-room detached huts with a grass roof within a family homestead.

 Almost all communication is conducted by cell phone.
-Peace Corps will help you buy your phone during Pre-Service Training if you did not bring an unlocked phone from the States.
+Peace Corps will help you buy your phone during PST if you did not bring an unlocked phone from the States.
 Call costs are based on the amount of minutes used and texts sent and are deducted immediately.
 Incoming calls and texts, even from the US, are free.
-It is possible for many to access very slow Internet or messaging apps through the purchase of small and expensive data plans for smartphones.
+It is possible for many to access very slow Internet or messaging apps through the purchase of small and inexpensive data plans for smartphones.

-In order to promote cultural integration, language acquisition, and safety and security, all Volunteers will live with a home-stay family during their 11 weeks of training.
-Host families are asked to treat Volunteers as a member of the family, which means that you will be expected to follow the rules of the household regardless of your age.
-Volunteers must be open and willing to take part in this experience and participate in the daily life of their family.
+In order to promote cultural integration, language acquisition, and safety and security, all Volunteers will live with a home-stay family during their Pre-Service Training period.
+(Note, this experience has been modified for the intake in 2022 due to COVID and will resume in 2023).
+Permanent host families (assigned after swearing-in) are asked to treat Volunteers as a member of the family, which means that you will be expected to follow the rules of the household.
 All Volunteers live within a shared family compound within individual living quarters.
-This experience is often the most enjoyable and rewarding part of Volunteer service in Eswatini.

 Eswatini has some restrictive laws that target certain sexual acts.
 Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and host countries.
-Staff and currently serving Volunteers will address this topic during pre-service training, and identify some potential support mechanisms for incoming trainees.
+Staff will address this topic during PST and identify some potential support mechanisms for incoming trainees.

-Through inclusive recruitment and retention of staff and Volunteers, the Peace Corps seeks to reflect the rich diversity of the US.
+Through inclusive recruitment and retention of staff and Volunteers, the Peace Corps seeks to reflect the rich diversity of the United States and bring diverse perspectives and solutions to development issues.
 Please be aware that American concepts of politeness and appropriate behavior are not universal.
-Peace Corps works diligently to identify and train host country partners on the rich diversity of the US.
-Still, Volunteers who are of an American racial or ethnic minority, may have visible disabilities or whose religious or spiritual beliefs differ from the majority of their country of service may experience discrimination or a high degree of curiosity or unwanted attention from host country nationals.
+Peace Corps works diligently to identify and train host country partners on the rich diversity and gender norms the United States.
+Still, when engaging with some individuals, Volunteers who are of an American racial or ethnic minority, have visible disabilities, or whose religious or spiritual beliefs differ from the majority of their country of service may experience discrimination or a high degree of curiosity or unwanted attention from host country nationals.
+Additionally, women may experience a high degree of unwanted attention from men when traveling outside of their assigned communities.
+Peace Corps staff will address the topic of unwanted attention and steps Volunteers can take to enhance their own personal safety during PST.

 Serving in Eswatini